 removing your intake tube if it is in your way.)

 2) Remove the vehicle’s original belt driven clutch and

-engine; except for the fact that I‘m holding the shroud upside
+except for the fact that I‘m holding the shroud upside down in every

-at once by simultaneously lifting each item upward.
-(I highly
+once by simultaneously lifting each item upward.
+(I highly recommend

 4) Slide the small bottom bracket into the radiator shroud